r04dw4rri0r/Brain-Hole/content/Dungeons and Dragons/Aerthas/Lore/The Annals of Aerthas.md

 - **4A 148** – The **Malikar**, Valtur’s greatest betrayers, arise in **[[The Blackened Wastes]]**, attempting to corrupt the world.
 - **4A 806** – A human hero, **Aerion the Lightbearer**, unites Elves, Humans, and Dwarves to fight against the Malikar, defeating their first incursion.
 - **4A 1,263** – The **Plague of Malice** spreads from Zarethar, raising the dead to serve the forces of darkness.
-- **4A 1,662** – The Elves, blaming the Humans for allowing the spread of corruption, fully retreat into Elarion, severing nearly all ties with the outside world.
+- **4A 1,662** – The Elves, blaming the Humans for allowing the spread of corruption, fully retreat into [[Elarion]], severing nearly all ties with the outside world.
 - **4A 1,921** – **[[The Shattered Coast]]** becomes home to a powerful Pirate Confederation, independent from all major empires.

 ---